jontavd/BackEnd-Testing-Example/README.md

 Useful commands after installation in the terminal / command prompt:

-gem install
-- install the gem mechanism to donwload packages
+- install the gem mechanism to donwload packages gem install

-gem bundle (in the root foolder)
-- download all the packages necessary for this example work
+- download all the packages necessary for this example work gem bundle (rum in the root foolder)

+- start the test execution
 cucumber (in the root folder)
-- start the test execution